Heatblur-Simulations/f-4e-manual/src/general.rst

 AN/ASN-63 Inertial Navigation System
 ====================================

-The AN/ASN-63 INS provides the F-4E aircrew and integrated weapons delivery system with real time accurate positional, velocity, and heading information.
+The AN/ASN-63 INS provides the F-4E aircrew and integrated weapons delivery system with real time accurate positional, velocity, attitude, and heading information.
 When the system is aligned to its most precise extent in gyrocompass mode, the INS is accurate to 3 nautical miles per hour of circular error probability (CEP).

 **Inertial Measurement Platform**

 The system uses a four gimbal (outer roll, pitch, inner roll, azimuth) inertial navigating platform, with the dual roll gimbals providing redundancy to eliminate a gimbal lock in outer roll/azimuth gimbal alignment.

 Installed on the platform are a pair of G-200 two-axis gyros, with the upper gyro axis aligned for spin on the north-south axis while the lower gyro aligns for east-west spin; torque detection in each gyro tracks the perpendicular axes- ergo, the high gimbal detects east/west rotation, while the low gyro detects north/south rotation.
 In this way, rotation in all three dimensions are represented.
 The gyros are floated, and proper operation can only take place once the fluid has attained operating temperature (160 degrees F); the system is effectively climate controlled across the altitude operating range of the Phantom.
 A series of precision magnetic torquers provide localization movement, while acceleration pickoffs function within a separate electromagnetic field perform the actual data capture from the displacements of the gyroscopes.

 Along the platform, set orthogonally (at 90 degree respective positions) are a trio of A-200D accelerometers.
 These accelerators, similarly floated to the gyros, with a similar arrangement of torquers and displacement pickers to provide velocity capture.
 Increasing the accuracy of these evaluations is the inclusion of a tuning fork, the resonance from which eliminates effectively all static friction in the motion capture assembly.